mcgarrah/mcgarrah.github.io/_posts/2001-11-06-devstudio.md

 For VC++ 4.2b vcspawn.exe, you can do the same type of change at address 0x0d24, changing the byte from 00 to 40.

 JMM: There was some talk on a forum about writing a replacement program for vcspawn.exe that would execute the Microsoft vcspawn.exe program but run at a lower priority.
-This program would just have to forward the commandline and execute vcspawn.exe.
+This program would just have to forward the command line and execute vcspawn.exe.
 Don't see what would be so hard about it except for possible problems with process ID numbers of vcspawn versus the custom vcspawn.

 JMM: I have the old code for ShellEx.exe that I wrote from my Ziff-Davis days that might give me a quick leg up on the work.
 There were additional issues that were solved by that code for Win31 environments.